Sex Offender Registry Requirements

 Change in Registration Length:

-Aggravated Exploitation of Prostitution now carries a LIFETIME registration requirement (convictions on or after 5/10/2011).
+Aggravated Exploitation of Prostitution now carries a lifetime registration requirement (convictions on or after May 10, 2011).

 This change makes convictions from those countries registerable (similar to convictions from another state).
 Offenders with a current registration requirement or a "substantially similar" conviction from one of those countries now must also register in Utah.